Sucked Beer Through Garden Hose

 – News (Adelaide, SA) Tuesday 10 May 1938.

-The Victoria Family and Commercial Hotel opened at the corner of Moorabool and Malop Streets Geelong in the 1860s and remained a landmark watering hole for almost a century before the Commonwealth Bank purchased its freehold in 1951.
-The pub was demolished to make way for a bank and today the Geelong Bank trades from the corner.
-The pub was owned for many years during the 1940s by the Volum family.
+The Victoria Family and Commercial Hotel opened at the corner of Moorabool and Malop Streets Geelong as early as 1846, and remained a landmark watering hole for more than a century before the Commonwealth Bank purchased its freehold in 1951.

 Can anyone tell us more about the Victoria Hotel?